-Whether you have been a registered nurse (RN) for years or if you’re a prospective student looking to understand what a career in nursing would entail, you might be wondering what exactly a nurse practitioner (NP) does and what steps are necessary to become one.
+Whether you’ve been a registered nurse (RN) for years or if you’re a prospective student looking to understand what a career in nursing would entail, you might be wondering what exactly a nurse practitioner (NP) does and what steps are necessary to become one.

 What Does a Nurse Practitioner Do?

-According to the American Association of Nurse Practitioners, NPs are trained, licensed, and independent healthcare clinicians who concentrate on managing patients’ health conditions by treating injuries and illnesses, as well as supporting injury and disease prevention.
-Advanced practice registered nurses who have completed a graduate degree in nursing, in addition to the training and certification required for an NP license, hold significantly more responsibility in the healthcare field than RNs.
-In fact, their responsibilities are comparable to those of medical doctors.
+According to the American Association of Nurse Practitioners, NPs are trained, licensed, and independent health care clinicians who concentrate on managing patients’ health conditions by treating injuries and illnesses, as well as supporting injury and disease prevention.
+Advanced practice registered nurses who have completed a graduate degree in nursing, in addition to the training and certification required for an NP license, hold significantly more responsibility in the health care field than RNs.
+In fact, their responsibilities are comparable to those of medical doctors and physician assistants.

-Nurse practitioners are more than just nurses.
-They are leaders in health care who conduct research, mentor nurses and staff, and fill the shortage of primary care in the U.S. — ultimately lowering the cost of health care for patients.
+Nurse practitioners hold more responsibility than nurses.
+They’re leaders in health care who conduct research, mentor nurses and staff, and fill the shortage of primary care in the U.S. — ultimately lowering the cost of health care for patients.
 NPs provide primary care services to patients as well as specialty health care services in numerous areas, such as family health, gerontology, pediatric health, and acute care.
-Because of the urgent demand for medical professionals, NPs are currently the fastest growing sector of primary health in the U.S.
+Because of the urgent demand for medical professionals, NPs are currently the fastest-growing sector of primary health in the U.S.

 How to Become a Nurse Practitioner